How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 What drives a primary bath past $150K

-Custom millwork cabinetry instead of semi-custom ($15K–$40K jump), natural stone countertops and floor tile instead of porcelain ($8K–$25K jump), high-end fixture brands like Waterworks, Lefroy Brooks, or THG ($5K–$18K jump across the room), a steam shower with generator ($6K–$15K), a freestanding soaking tub with floor-mount filler ($4K–$12K), heated floors with a programmable thermostat ($2K–$5K), and a water closet with a dedicated door ($3K–$7K in partition work and plumbing).
+Custom millwork cabinetry instead of semi-custom (typically $15K–$40K jump), natural stone countertops and floor tile instead of porcelain ($8K–$25K jump), high-end fixture brands like Waterworks, Lefroy Brooks, or THG ($5K–$18K jump across the room), a steam shower with generator ($6K–$15K), a freestanding soaking tub with floor-mount filler ($4K–$12K), heated floors with a programmable thermostat ($2K–$5K), and a water closet with a dedicated door ($3K–$7K in partition work and plumbing).

 Expansion scope